Strawberry Spinach Salad is a fresh and flavorful dish balancing sweet and savory flavors! Made with zesty dressing and perfect for lunch!

 Nutrition

-You can make Strawberry Spinach Salad up in advance.
+You can make Strawberry Spinach Salad in advance.
 The key to keeping the salad ingredients fresh is to wait to add the dressing.
 Mix the vinaigrette, then store it in a separate container.
-Toss together the fruit, and veggies in a separate bowl.
+Toss together the fruit and veggies in a separate bowl.
 Seal the ingredients in airtight containers, and toss the salad in dressing right before serving.
 If you’re worried about keeping the baby spinach leaves fresh, you can also store them separately so that the strawberry juice isn’t dampening them in storage.

 Make the Salad Your Own